ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/eks-multi-arch/go-multi-arch-eks.md

 kubectl apply -f arm64-deployment.yaml
 ```

-Execute the following command to check the running pods
+Execute the following command to check the running pods:

 ```console
 kubectl get pods
 ```
-You should see two pods running in the cluster, one for amd64 and another one for arm64.
+You should now see two pods running in the cluster, one for amd64 and another one for arm64.

 Execute the curl command a few times to see output from both the pods; you should see responses from both the arm64 and amd64 pods.